zorantica/db_apex_utils/wrapper/README.md

 # "Wrapper" utility

-The Wrapper utility provides You functionality to wrap PL/SQL code stored in Your local files (for example in a versioning control repository like GIT or SVN) in case that You do not have Oracle command line wrap utility available.
+The Wrapper utility provides You functionality to wrap PL/SQL code stored in Your local files (for example in a versioning control repository like GIT or SVN) in case that You do not have Oracle command line wrap utility available, which comes with a full database installation only.

-## History of changes

-- 1.0 - initial version

 ## How the Utility works

-The code is actually wrapped inside the database by using methods from DBMS_DDL package.

-To fetch and send a content of files to the database in order to be wrapped, it requires 3 building blocks:
+The PL/SQL code is fetched from local computer, sent to the database to be wrapped and the wrapped result is stored back on the local computer.

+The whole process requires 3 building blocks:

-- local bash script file
+1. local bash script file
-- ORDS REST Service module
+2. ORDS REST Service module
-- database package
+3. database package containing a fuction for wrapping

-First, the local bash script stored on Your computer is fetching a content of local files conatining PL/SQL code.
+The local bash script stored on Your computer is fetching a content of local files conatining PL/SQL code.

-Second, a content of local files is sent to the ORDS REST service via POST request by using a well known CURL utility.
+A content of local files is sent one by one to the ORDS REST service via POST request by using a well known CURL utility.

 ORDS module is then calling a database PL/SQL function and passes a content of file received in the request.
 The function wraps a code and returns wrapped code to the ORDS module, which passes it back as a response to the bash script.